sharetribe/flex-docs/src/docs/concepts-transactions/privileged-transitions/index.md

 This is where privileged transitions come into play.
 They are transaction process transitions that can be invoked only from a trusted context.
-In other words, this means that you can build your own server side validation that sits between your marketplace UI and the Flex Marketplace API.
+In other words, this means that you can build your own server side validation that sits between your marketplace UI and the Sharetribe Marketplace API.
 In the discount coupon example, this means that the discount coupon that a user has can be passed as a parameter in the transition request.
 Server side transition request validation can invoke